Rakaia Island – Canterbury, NZ

 Staff receive on-farm training and further education courses are offered through AgITO.
 Rakaia Island deducts training fees from staff wages, but on successful completion of any course, the training fee is refunded in full.

-Because staff welfare is important to Rakaia Island, cooked evening meals are provided by the Cook on weekdays at the Rakaia Island dining room.
-During the months of calving, cooked evening meals are provided six evenings per week.
+Because staff welfare is important to Rakaia Island, cooked lunches are provided on weekdays in the dining rooms at both the Southbridge and Woodstock farms.
+During the months of calving, cooked lunches are provided six times per week.

 If this is your first job away from home, Rakaia Island has a caring Pastoral Manager to help you settle in, and who will help with your travel arrangements, answer any questions you may have and provide assistance e.g. purchasing bedding linen.
 The Pastoral Manager is available to all staff to assist with any farm asset or facility – for example, if your washing machine breaks down, should an electrical fault occur, etc. You will find the staff friendly and helpful too, so don’t be afraid to go to them with any questions or for advice.